-At Integrity Coaching & Training Systems, we will show you how to get in your personal “CHE®Zone” and so that you can improve your performance substantially.
+At Integrity Coaching & Training Systems, I will show you how to get in your personal “CHE®Zone” and so that you can improve your performance substantially.
 You will learn to take control over your thoughts and behaviors while creating the success you desire.

 Did you know that Sports Hypnosis is used by the pros…?

 In 1984, Time magazine reported that Mary Lou Retton used hypnosis to prepare for the L.A.
 Olympics and to block pain in her injured foot in order to win the Gold Medal.